Pawkkie/Team-Aquas-Asset-Repo/Trainer Front Sprites/Black Fragrant/README.md

-## Trainer front sprites for the Johto Gym Leaders!
+## Front sprites for the Johto Trainers!

 Credits to Black Fragrant and their Johto themed hack, [Pokemon FireGold](https://www.pokecommunity.com/threads/pok%C3%A9mon-fire-gold-1-4.473130/)!
 Checkout their [DeviantArt](https://www.deviantart.com/rai211) page for more creations!